sictweb/bti425-2020/notes/week03.md

 To get started, read this [introduction to React](react-intro), and also follow its links to read or skim additional content.

-Next, follow along as you get started with React (*link coming soon*).
+Next, follow along as you get started with [React](react-get-started).
 Learn how to install the developer bits, and generate a starter app.
 Then, start learning about its component-based architecture.
 Follow the tutorials.

 Then, we repeat or highlight some of [the important topics and concepts](react-architecture) from the getting started guide and tutorials.